kyleplump/go-json-parser/README.md

 If given a JSON file, the program will return if it is valid or invalid JSON.

+It works with all of the test files provided in the challenge - still need to do further testing

 # Disclaimer
 This project was created to continue learning Go. please be nice